 CANR Mentoring Policy

-CANR's mentoring policy is implemented through its academic units.
-Each unit is responsible for establishing a mentoring program for tenure-stream faculty, with mentoring continuing through promotion to full professor.
-Mentoring is also available to fixed-term faculty and academic specialists who have not yet earned continuing status.
+CANR's mentoring policy is implemented through its academic units, each of which is responsible for establishing a mentoring program for tenure-stream faculty through promotion to full professor and fixed-term faculty and academic specialists until they attain the highest rank in their positions.

 Faculty Mentoring Policy: College of Agriculture and Natural Resources (CANR)